sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 ```
 spack env activate -d demo
 ```
-or use the shorthand function provided by spack:
+or use the shorthand function provided by Spack:
 ```
 spacktivate demo
 ```
-Activating an environment restricts spack's functionality to specifically what is defined in the environment.
+Activating an environment restricts Spack's functionality to specifically what is defined in the environment.

-The file that determines the spack environment is the `spack.yaml` file which you will see in `demo/spack.yaml`.
+The file that determines the Spack environment is the `spack.yaml` file which you will see in `demo/spack.yaml`.
 If you look at the contents of this file you will see:
 ```